This post may contain affiliate links. Please read my Disclosure for more info.

 Check out my winter clothing idea list on Amazon.

-And remember: Always keep a warm blanket or throw in your car, and if you go out in snowy weather, make sure you have a shovel in the boot, and a flask with a hot drink, just in case you break down or get stuck in the snow.
+And remember: Always keep a warm blanket or throw in your car, and if you go out in snowy weather, be prepared!
+Make sure you have a shovel in the boot, and a flask with a hot drink, just in case you break down or get stuck in the snow.
 As every boy and girl scout knows, it’s always better to ‘be prepared’ and better to be safe than sorry.

 Some Like it Hot!

 Hot toddies have long been used as natural remedies for winter, treating colds and ‘flu symptoms, as well as being preventative against ailments.
-Honey has long been known to help soothe a sore throat, and is now being recommended by some doctors.
+Honey has long been known to help soothe a sore throat and is now being recommended by some doctors.

-Making a warm honey and lemon drink, with a dash of whisky, definitely helps you feel better.
+Making a warm honey and lemon drink, with a dash of whisky, definitely, helps you feel better.